LittleGreenTonberry/Capstone-Project-Feed/README.md

 Class Whatever, am I right?

 ## Features ##
-As a student, I want to be able to find locations that are close to home/dorm, comfortable and not crowded, with access to Wi-Fi, light snacks, and power supplies.
+As a student or remote worker, I want to be able to find locations that are close to home/dorm, comfortable and not crowded, with access to Wi-Fi, light snacks, and power supplies.

-As a remote worker, I have no idea....  >_<
+As a person seeking locations for business meetings, I want to be able to find locations that are able to handle possibly larger groups of people, possibly have seperate seating areas, and the ability to address specific needs.

+As a Restaurant, I want to be able to make myself known to Users, be able to show what we offer,  and be able to monitor comments and reviews.

 ## Data Models ## ((I wish I knew how to draw))